drug-design/course/docs/chapters/protein-structure.md

 #### Parallel and Anti-Parallel &beta;-Sheets
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Adjacent strands in a &beta;-sheet can be either parallel (same direction of the polypeptide chain) or anti-parallel (opposite direction of the polypeptide chain).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/parallel-anti-parallel-beta-sheets-c0f6ac77'><i class='fa fa-play' aria-hidden='true'></i></button>Adjacent strands in a &beta;-sheet can be either parallel (same direction of the polypeptide chain) or anti-parallel (opposite direction of the polypeptide chain).
 The hydrogen bonding pattern in the two sheets is somewhat different.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer